-In less than two weeks, the Father’s House of Prayer will hold our first regional Worship and Prayer Gathering of 2018.
+In less than two weeks, the Father’s House of Prayer will hold our first regional Worship and Prayer Gathering of 2018 on March 24 (visit this page for more details).
 Our vision is to unify believers in our region to pray and to encourage one another in the Lord.

-Throughout the year, we will rotate gatherings between Sylva, Waynesville and Franklin, joining with the Fig Tree of Waynesville (where I also lead worship weekly) and MyHOP WNC in Franklin.
+Throughout the year, we will rotate gatherings between Sylva, Waynesville and Franklin, joining with the Fig Tree of Waynesville (where I also lead worship weekly) and MyHOP WNC/Burn 24/7 Smokies in Franklin.
 We are grateful to join in intercession with these like-hearted ministries in our region.
-That said, this first gathering will be March 24 (see this page for details if you’re interested.)

 New Meeting Space